What are Telehealth and Telemedicine?

 The practice of telemedicine by a practitioner who is an employee or contractor of the Indian Health Service.

-The practice of telemedicine when conducted by a practitioner who has received a special registration from the Drug Enforcement Administration (DEA) administrator.
+The practice of telemedicine when conducted by a practitioner who has received a special registration from the DEA Administrator.

-The practice of telemedicine occurs in a Department of Veterans Affairs medical emergency.
+The practice of telemedicine that occurs in a Department of Veterans Affairs medical emergency.

 The practice of telemedicine in circumstances specified by DEA regulation.